6 Common Lawn Problems That Are a Real Pain in the Grass

 Photo: istockphoto.com

 Many homeowners strive for a picture-perfect green lawn, free of weeds, bare spots, brown spots, or any impediment to playing an exhilarating round of croquet.
-But if the grass is greener in someone else’s lawn, it may be time for some serious turf talk to determine what’s going on.
+But if the grass is greener on someone else’s lawn, it may be time for some serious turf talk to determine what the problem is on your side of the fence.

 While some unsightly problems can be blamed on Mother Nature and her minions (insects and rodents, mostly), other problems are self-induced.
-Over-eager gardeners may be applying too much water or fertilizer–or not enough.
-It’s not that lawns are particularly fussy, but, as for Goldilocks, everything has to be just right.
+Overeager gardeners may be applying too much water or fertilizer, or not enough.

 Brown spot in lawn